rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 > **Exclusive access**
 >
 > In the content of a database management system (DBMS), exclude access refers to a level of access control that allows only one user or transaction to manipulate a specific resource exclusively at any given time.
-This means that when exclusive access is granted to a user or transacction, no other user or transaction can concurrently access or modify the same resource until the exclusive access is released.
+This means that when exclusive access is granted to a user or transaction, no other user or transaction can concurrently access or modify the same resource until the exclusive access is released.
 >
 > Exclusive access ensure data integrity and consistency by preventing conflicts and concurrency issues that could arise when multiple users or transactions attempt to modify the same resource, such as inserting, updating or deleting recordings during that time.